1991 State of Origin series: Game I

-Controversy preceded the start of the series when Maroon's coach and Queensland Origin figurehead Arthur Beetson was deposed in favour of Manly-Warringah coach and former New Zealand test coach Graham Lowe, the first and (as of 2017) only non-Queenslander to have coached the Maroons.
+Controversy preceded the start of the series when Maroon's coach and Queensland Origin figurehead Arthur Beetson was deposed in favour of Manly-Warringah's Kiwi coach Graham Lowe, a former New Zealand Test coach and former Wigan coach who first came to prominence in Australia as coach of Brisbane team Northern Suburbs from 1979 to 1982, winning the Premiership with the Devils in 1980.
+Lowe thus became the first and (as of 2024) only non-home grown Queenslander to have coached the Maroons in Origin.
 Two time Canberra Raiders premiership winning coach Tim Sheens got the job as New South Wales coach, replacing Supercoach Jack Gibson who had retired from coaching.
 1990 Kangaroo tour vice-captain Ben Elias was retained as captain of the Blues, while Wally Lewis retained the captaincy of Queensland despite Mal Meninga being the incumbent Australian test captain.

-Queensland lost their Australian fullback Gary Belcher to a knee injury only two days before the game and he was replaced by giant (197 cm) 20-year-old Brisbane Broncos fullback Paul Hauff.
+Queensland lost their Australian Test fullback Gary Belcher to a knee injury only two days before the game and he was replaced by giant 20-year-old Brisbane Broncos fullback Paul Hauff who at 197 cm is (as of 2024) the tallest recorded fullback in Premiership history.
 The Maroons also lost test hooker Kerrod Walters who had been suspended for 2 games.
 He was replaced by his older brother, Canberra Raiders premiership hooker Steve Walters.
 NSW coach Tim Sheens gave the Blues goal kicking duties to veteran Michael O'Connor over regular Penrith club kicker Greg Alexander despite O'Connor not having been Manly's first choice kicker since early in 1990 and having only kicked 2 goals to that point of the 1991 season.